 At least once a year, a visual inspection should be made of the main burner and pilot burner.
-See Figure 29.
+See Figure 25.
+To access the burner and pilot, follow the instructions in "Maintenance of Your Water Heater."

 You should check for sooting.
 Soot is not normal and will impair proper combustion.